 Ans.
 An authentication server is a type of network server that validates and authenticates remote users or IT nodes to get to a network.
 It can inhabit a dedicated PC, an Ethernet switch, an access point, or a server-accessed system.

 Ans.
 Marks Card is an essential component for visual examination.
 It helps to have control over the way data will be displayed in the view.
 Marks card enables to use of different sizes, colors, text, shapes, and details to encode the information.

 These were some of the most commonly asked Tableau interview questions.
-I hope this article helped you to sharpen your knowledge further and will help you to crack your next Tableau interview.
+I hope this article on Tableau interview questions helped you to sharpen your knowledge further and will help you to crack your next Tableau interview.

 All the best!

 Tableau is an important and powerful business intelligence and data visualization tool.
 It has a very intuitive user interface and you don’t necessarily have to have any coding knowledge to work with Tableau.